Lumbee: Keyauwee descent

+Multiple tribes theory

+Lumbee historian Malinda Mayor Lowery proposed that the Lumbee people were most likely descended from the members of several other tribes who settled in the swamplands around Robeson County.
+Lowery argues that Cheraw, Saponi, Hatteras, Tuscarora and Cape Fear Indians settled in the area during the 18th and 19th centuries and adopted English as a lingua franca.
+Over time the various refugees merged into the Lumbee.

 Authenticity and doubts of origins

-Due to their lack of an obvious single ancestor tribe and other conventional indigenous cultural markers such as a unique language, Lumbee people are often confronted with doubts concerning the sincerity and genuineness of their claims to indigenous status.
-Some white and black residents of Robeson County have expressed doubts about their origins, asserting that the Lumbee are descendants of white and black people who do not want to be viewed as black.
-Some federally-recognized tribes have endorsed the extension of recognition to the Lumbee, while others have opposed it, accusing the Lumbee of making fraudulent claims to indigenous ancestry.
-Several tribes from the western United States also promulgate the belief that the Lumbee are a mixed, mostly African-descent group.
-Some Lumbee have undergone genetic testing which has not demonstrated indigenous ancestry.
-Historian Malinda Maynor Lowery, a member of the Lumbee Tribe of North Carolina, criticized the usefulness of such tests, stating that the testing companies lack base samples of the Lumbee's indigenous ancestors' DNA with which the results can be compared.
+Due to their lack of evidence of Native American ancestry and other conventional Indigenous cultural markers such as a unique language, Lumbee people are often confronted with doubts concerning the validity of their claims to Indigenous status.
+Some white and black residents of Robeson County have expressed doubts about their origins, asserting that the Lumbee are descendants of white and black people who do not want to be viewed as black due to discrimination based on skin tone.
+Some federally recognized tribes have endorsed the extension of recognition to the Lumbee, while others have opposed it, accusing the Lumbee of making fraudulent claims to Indigenous ancestry.

+Several tribes from the Western United States also promulgate the belief that the Lumbee are a mixed, mostly African-descent group.
+Some Lumbee report that they do not show any Native American ancestry on commercial genealogical DNA tests.
+Historian Malinda Maynor Lowery, a member of the Lumbee Tribe of North Carolina, criticized the usefulness of such tests, stating that the testing companies lack base samples of the Lumbee's Indigenous ancestors' DNA with which the results can be compared.
 Some Lumbee report that the doubts about their status have caused emotional and psychological harm in their community.

-Geographic dispersion

-The Lumbee are heavily concentrated in Robeson County, North Carolina on the southern border of the state.
-Over the years, the Lumbee have migrated to other areas primarily for employment.
-Sizeable Lumbee settlements are in Cumberland, Sampson, Hoke, Scotland, and Columbus counties.

 Culture and traditions

 Surnames

-Locklear, Oxendine, Lowry, Hunt, Chavis, Brayboy, and Bullard are common Lumbee surnames.
+Locklear, Oxendine, Lowry, Hunt, Chavis, Brayboy, Freeman and Bullard are common Lumbee surnames.